Aniket71999/AirQualityMonitorIOT/README.md

 # AirQualityMonitorArduinoUno
 Air Quality Monitoring System using Arduino

-This Project is licensed under as GPL 3.0 (General Public License).
+This Project is licensed under as GNU (General Public License) v3.0

 Existing system: